yuval-a/deriveODM/readme.md

 if you pass an **object** - then that object will be used as a query object for Mongo's `find`. <br>
 *Note* if your MainIndex is an object itself - you need to use the normal `find` query format (e.g. if your index-object is called `ob`: `{ob: {prop1:value,prop2:value}}`).

+#### Selective Fields (Projection)
+If you'd like to return data objects containing only some of the fields from the model, you may pass an object in `which` having a `fields` property containing an array with a list of fields to include in the returned data object. <br>
+Notes: <br>
+This can be used with any of the data retrieval functions (get function variations, map functions, and join functions). <br>
+If you use this, you have to specify your search criteria using the normal Mongo's `find` syntax. <br>
+Only fields you specify in the array in the `fields` property will be included in the data object instance. <br>
+If you include fields that doesn't exist on a data document - the data object will not have that field. <br>
+`_id` field is always returned.
+You cannot disable this. <br>

 Let's see some examples, we assume the models from the previous examples are already defined.